A Declaration Of The Rights Of Magicians By H.G. Parry

 Thank You to Orbit for an ARC in exchange for an honest review.

 What I mean is that H.G.
 Parry is working with a lot of material (specifics coming later).
 To rush through it would be a sin.
 Not only is Parry working with a lot of material, but she is working with it masterfully.
-To rush through it as a reader would not only contribute to you missing the intricate blending on her craftsmanship, but it would be completely overwhelming and you would end up either stopping altogether or walking away with a negative view of an exquisite work.
+To rush through it as a reader would not only contribute to you missing the intricate blending on her craftsmanship, but it would be completely overwhelming.
+You would end up either stopping altogether, or walking away with a negative view of an exquisite work.

 Second, do you have to be a history geek to enjoy A Declaration of the Rights of Magicians?
 No. You don’t even have to love history.
 I would imagine not having a vitriol hatred of history to be helpful.
 Outside of Kiersten White (And I Darken and Guinevere Deception), I haven’t read a lot of Alternative History because it tends to veer into the romantic.
 This does not.
 What it does do is align to the events leading up to and during the French Revolution with brilliant accuracy (with magic, of course).
 But you don’t need to know any of that to enjoy it.